 The Android Auto will ask permission to access the features on your phone as well as its applications.
 Make sure that you accept the permissions and requests to get the best experience.

-Also, you can access music applications such as Pandora and Spotify as well as audio apps such as NPR One, Stitcher and Audible.
+Also, you can access a music app like Pandora and Spotify as well as another audio app such as NPR One, Stitcher and Audible.

 To access these applications, swipe to the right or tap the menu button and choose the option that suggests applications for Android Auto.

 Adding video play apps